dCache/dcache-book2/install.md

 > **NOTE**
 >
-> Please note it is also possible to run DCACHE with all PSQL accounts requiring passwords.
+> Please note it is also possible to run dCache with all PSQL accounts requiring passwords.
 See [the section called “Configuring Access to PostgreSQL”](cookbook-postgres.md#configuring-access-to-postgresql) for more advice on the configuration of PSQL.

 > **RESTARTING POSTGRESQL**